Comedian Khaby Lame has become the king of TikTok – all without uttering a word.

 He spent his days holed up at his parents’ home in Chivasso with his three siblings, looking for other jobs.
 One day, he downloaded TikTok and started tinkering with it in his bedroom, posting videos of himself under the name Khaby Lame.
 And gradually, a surprising career was born.

 At first, like a lot of TikTokers, he created clips of himself dancing, watching video games or doing comedy stunts.
-Then, earlier this year, he began making fun of the life-hack videos that flood social media platforms -- reacting to them with a wordless shrug or a look of exasperation -- and he struck a chord.
+In early 2021, he began making fun of the life-hack videos that flood social media platforms – reacting to them with a wordless shrug or a look of exasperation.

 Now Lame (prounouced Lah-MAY) is the most popular man on TikTok, with 114 million followers.
 The only other person ahead of him is dancer Charli D’Amelio, a California teen who posts playful videos, often with her older sister Dixie.